justinmk/nvim-repl/README.rst

 instead have to enter terminal mode (insert mode for the terminal) to modify text.

-Syntax highlighting uses Vim's Scheme highlighting, but this might not always be adequate.
-Highlighting the prompt or the backtrace as if it was regular Scheme code is wrong.

 License
 #######

 REPL.nvim is release under the terms of the MIT license.
-See the `LICENSE.txt`_ file for details.
+See the `COPYING.txt`_ file for details.

-.. _LICENSE.txt: LICENSE.txt
+.. _COPYING.txt: COPYING.txt